Guderian2nd/TrueHistoryAI/AI Rules.md

 # IF THEN

-IF MyUnitHP is HPHigh THEN
+IF MyUnitHP is HPHigh THEN MoveUnittoSpot is High
-IF THEN
-IF THEN
-IF THEN
+IF MyUnit HP is HPLow THEN MoveUnittoSpot is VeryLow IF EnemyUnitHP is HPHigh THEN MoveUnittoSpot is Medium IF EnemyUnitHP is HPLow THEN
 IF THEN
 IF THEN
 IF THEN